Stella-Zhou-s/Soical-Network-System-/README.md

     * find all messages in LA(lat range [33, 34], lon range [-118, -117]) -- base for geo-based filter.
     * find all message with spam words

+ # Data Analysis
+ - Google BigTable, DataFlow and BigQuery are combined for use of data analysis
+ - Here is the demonstration
  # References
  - [QuickStart](https://cloud.google.com/appengine/docs/flexible/go/quickstart) for Go in GAE flex.
  - [Example](https://github.com/olivere/elastic) elastic search in go.